How to Get Rid of Butt Acne: A Dermatologist-Approved Guide

 Wear Loose Clothing

 Tight or clingy clothes can stick to the skin, causing friction that may lead to irritation.
 Wear loose, comfortable clothing when you can.
-If you wear tight-fitting yoga pants to the gym, change out of them immediately after sweating and take a shower.
+If you wear tight-fitting yoga pants to the gym, change them immediately after sweating and take a shower.

 Clean Your Body Immediately After Sweating

-Sweat that’s been lingering on the skin for an extended period of time can mix with other impurities on your skin like bacteria and can clog your pores.
+Sweat that’s been lingering on the skin for an extended period can mix with other impurities on your skin like bacteria and can clog your pores.
 It’s recommended to hop in the shower within ten minutes of a sweat session.

 No matter how bad the temptation is, don’t fall victim to scrubbing harshly on your folliculitis.
 In theory, this seems like a good idea, but what you’re actually doing is irritating your skin more.
 Approach your skin-care routine with a gentle touch to avoid any additional flare-ups.